USAG Presidio of Monterey welcomes Artino as new garrison commander

-Crowd gathers for the U.S. Army Garrison Presidio of Monterey change of command ceremony at Soldier Field, Presidio of Monterey, Calif., June 18.
+PRESIDIO OF MONTEREY, Calif.
+(June 18, 2024) – Col. Sam Kline relinquished command of the Presidio of Monterey garrison to Col. Daniel Artino during a change of command ceremony at Soldier Field on June 18.

+William Kidd, director of Installation Management Command – Training, officiated the event, and praised Kline for all he accomplished as the garrison commander.

+“You have to be the very best at what you do each and every day, and the best is what the Presidio got each and every day with Sam Kline,” Kidd said.
+“A wise commander, he recognized that he needed to focus on people and empower them to do the work that had to be done, and he did that superbly.”

 |Date Taken: